tsalright/dotfiles/README.md

 # Tsalright's Dotfiles: Configuration for MacOS DevOps Automation

+Huge shout out to my best buddy @Defilan for his DotFiles repo and the work he has put into it.
+This repo uses a lot of his work, but is customized to how I run my Macs.

 ## Usage:

 To use Tsalright dotfiles, simply clone this repo into a directory of your choise on your Mac: